andreasoie/bigdata/README.md

 - [ ] setup final vizualization (plotly, geopandas .. etc)

 ### Installation

+#### Prerequisite
+Make sure you have support for python, pip and and your favorite virtual environment (see [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) for more details)

 ```bash
 # Create and activate your environment
 virtualenv venv